jamesog/tailscale-edgeos/README.md

 This is a short guide for getting [Tailscale](https://tailscale.com/) running on the Ubiquiti EdgeRouter platform.
 EdgeOS 2.0+ is required to make use of the systemd unit file shipped by Tailscale.

-This is inspired by [lg](https://github.com/lg)'s [gist](https://gist.github.com/lg/6f80593bd55ca9c9cf886da169a972c3) and [joeshaw](https://github.com/joeshaw)'s [suggestion](https://gist.github.com/lg/6f80593bd55ca9c9cf886da169a972c3#gistcomment-3578594) of putting everything under `/config/tailscale` rather than directly in `/config`, however this guide uses Tailscale's Debian package repository instead of downloading the tarball and manually managing the files.
+This was originally inspired by [lg](https://github.com/lg)'s [gist](https://gist.github.com/lg/6f80593bd55ca9c9cf886da169a972c3) and [joeshaw](https://github.com/joeshaw)'s [suggestion](https://gist.github.com/lg/6f80593bd55ca9c9cf886da169a972c3#gistcomment-3578594) of putting everything under `/config/tailscale` rather than directly in `/config`, however this guide uses Tailscale's Debian package repository instead of downloading the tarball and manually managing the files.

-## Caveats & Known Issues

-* [#1](../../issues/1): Tailscale does not work correctly at boot ([tailscale/tailscale#1724](../../../../tailscale/tailscale/issues/1724))
-  * Resolved by restarting the `tailscaled` service (`sudo systemctl restart tailscaled`)

 ## Installing Tailscale